hnakamur/rustc-deb/src/doc/trpl/testing.md

 }
 ```

-Note the `feature` attribute, as well as the different `use` line.
-Now we run
+Note the different `use` line.
+Now we run our tests:
-our tests:

 ```bash
 $ cargo test